umareefarooq/Andriod-Studio-Small-Apps/README.md

    Third step > in main activity: nested class extended from base adapter and will override 4 methods.

+## Dynamic ListView App

+  Implemented using 2nd type of listviews, i.e. dynamic content static layout.

+   It has 3 steps:

+   Step 1 is data source.
+   Step 2 is array adaptor.
+   Step 3 is connect listview with corresponding adaptor.

  ## Getting Input

    This app performs a simple task of getting a user input in an edittext, which is then displayed in a textview after user clicks the button.